sloria/www/content/2013-09-01-finding-important-words-in-a-document-using-tf-idf.md

 *Edit May 25, 2015*: Fix incorrect filter in `n_containing`.
 Thanks Chen Liang for reporting.
 *Edit October 26, 2014*: Update imports for TextBlob>=0.8.0.

 Another [TextBlob][] release (0.6.1, [changelog](https://textblob.readthedocs.io/en/latest/changelog.html)), another quick tutorial.
 This one's on using the [TF-IDF][] algorithm to find the most important words in a text document.
-It's simpler than you might think.
+It's simpler than you think.

 ## What is TF-IDF?

-TF-IDF stands for "Term Frequency, Inverse Document Frequency".
-It is a way to score the importance of words (or "terms") in a document based on how frequently they appear across multiple documents.
+TF-IDF stands for "Term Frequency, Inverse Document Frequency."
+It's a way to score the importance of words (or "terms") in a document based on how frequently they appear across multiple documents.

-### Intuitively...
+### Intuitively…

 * If a word appears frequently in a document, it's important.
 Give the word a high score.
 * But if a word appears in many documents, it's not a unique identifier.
 Give the word a low score.

-Therefore, common words like "the" and "for", which appear in many documents, will be scaled down.
+Therefore, common words like "the" and "for," which appear in many documents, will be scaled down.
 Words that appear frequently in a *single* document will be scaled up.

 ## In code